HaxeFoundation/haxelib/www/documentation-files/faq.md

 ### How do I change my password?
 At the moment there is no way to change your password using the website or command-line.
-Please contact contact@haxe.org with the emailaddress of your account.
+Please [create an issue](https://github.com/HaxeFoundation/haxelib/issues/new) and state your haxelib user name.

 ---